plashenkov/Toolbar2000/TB2k-LICENSE.md

 Use and distribution of the software is permitted provided that all of the following terms are accepted:

-1. The Software is provided "as-is," without any express or implied warranty.
+1. The Software is provided "as-is", without any express or implied warranty.
 In no event shall the Author be held liable for any damages arising from the use of the Software.